raccoongang/openprocurement.auctions.dgf/docs/source/standard/organization.rst

    (EDRPOU and IPN).

 :legalName:
-   string, multilingual
+   string, multilingual, required

    |ocdsDescription|
    The legally registered name of the organization.
+Should be identical to name.

    Full legal name (e.g. Nadra Bank).